A spacious kitchen with wooden beams, white cabinets, a wooden dining table, and purple chairs. Plants adorn the table and countertop.

 Can I extend my Renovation Insurance policy?

 Yes, you can.
-If your project runs over, we can extend your policy so you have plenty of flexibility.
+If your project runs over, we can extend your House Renovation Insurance with an initial extension term starting from three months – so you have plenty of flexibility.

 We understand that building projects can often run over their predicted timescales, so our flexible cover is designed to help with that.